programminghistorian/ph-submissions/en/drafts/enablar/enablar-lesson-4.md

 Of course, when advising on AI tool usage, it is common IP practice to locate an appropriate need first.
 Both the University of Birmingham and Buffalo have manual AI licence checklists assessing such criteria.
 However, these rely on expert know-how of warranties, legal liabilities, disputes, user and supplier obligations, associated costs and terms of AI service access.
 Without this expertise, university libraries can be left to negotiate terms and conditions without clear guidance, at a time of increasingly slick AI marketing.

 Therefore, our lesson provides a benchmark for reviewing guidance through NLP, alongside human-in-the-loop review.
-In turn, we explicitly document the limitations and affordances of one AI-based NLP method (spaCy), following evaluative frameworks from the library and archive sector (see Potter, 2023).
+In turn, we explicitly document the limitations and affordances of one AI-based NLP method (spaCy), following evaluative frameworks from the library and archive sector, for instance Potter [^19].

 ### Dataset

 #### Characteristics and Suitability

 Our dataset of AI tool licenses began with informal discussions around what software was familiar in our own research and advice-giving, as part of the ENABLAR’s cohort writing reflections.
 This led to discussions of Agentic AI systems, in particular Microsoft CoPilot licensed to Birmingham, and Transkribus, used heavily in Nockels’s research.
 With Estrada’s involvement, our dataset includes tool licences being actively considered by the University of Buffalo Library.
 This provides a rich comparative dataset across different legal jurisdictions, and offers a way to further evaluate the success of our NLP method.
-This dataset was kept born-digital to avoid OCR processing and additional pre-processing steps convoluting our workflow, especially with OCR *Programming Historian* lessons available (see Gribomont, 2023).
+This dataset was kept born-digital to avoid OCR processing and additional pre-processing steps convoluting our workflow, especially with OCR *Programming Historian* lessons available, see Gribomont [^20].

 #### Pre-processing and Sampling

-Transkribus and Microsoft CoPilot acted as key starting points in our data construction, akin to purposive sampling in thematic literature reviews (Nockels et al., 2024).
+Transkribus and Microsoft CoPilot acted as key starting points in our data construction, akin to purposive sampling in thematic literature reviews [^21].
 From this, Estrada constructed a structured folder of licences, anonymising any sensitive information, and ensuring they complied with institutional non-disclosure agreements.
 These were reviewed as a team to ensure an equal balance between types of AI tool.

 Nockels, before trialling spaCy, ran simple import tests to ensure the quality of machine-readable text from these licences.
 Afterwhich, stopwords, punctuation and targetted capitalisation were removed, included in our lesson walkthrough.
-This is common in NLP pre-processing to ensure irrelevant and noisy text features are removed (NasuhcaN, 2025).
+This is common in NLP pre-processing to ensure irrelevant and noisy text features are removed [^22].
 For our case, this helps ensure that red flag ‘hits’ are meaningful and display certain (re)occurring patterns (issues).

 #### Citation